-- The proximity of the plan area to the Decatur-Federal and Mile High Light Rail Stations supports incorporation of Transit Oriented Development (TOD) principles into future development. - The abundance of undeveloped land within the plan area presents a unique opportunity to create a new vibrant, mixed-use neighborhood that incorporates small, walkable block sizes and a well-connected, multimodal street system utilizing current best practices for green infrastructure and complete streets. - The lack of existing buildings creates the opportunity to implement development that incorporates high-quality design and builds a character that defines the plan area. - The plan area is adjacent to the intersection of the Lakewood Gulch and South Platte River trails, two of the most heavily used multi-use paths in the city, providing strong opportunities to connect new development to the existing trail network. - The existing open space between the South Platte River and Mile High Stadium Circle, through which the South Platte River Trail currently runs, has the potential to support a variety of new passive and active uses and amenities for residents and visitors to enjoy. - Existing historic buildings along Old West Colfax Avenue provide an authentic character to that portion of the plan area, offering a unique placemaking opportunity for future development. - The redesign of the W Colfax Avenue and Federal Boulevard cloverleaf interchange adjacent to the plan area will create the opportunity to reconnect the plan area to the adjacent neighborhoods and seamlessly connect the street network.
-This will also provide the opportunity for new complementary land development that can integrate seamlessly with the plan area.
+- The proximity of the plan area to the Decatur-Federal and Mile High transit stations supports incorporation of Transit Oriented Development (TOD) principles into future development. - The abundance of undeveloped land within the plan area presents a unique opportunity to create a new vibrant, mixed-use neighborhood that incorporates small, walkable block sizes and a well-connected, multimodal street network utilizing current best practices for green infrastructure and complete streets. - The lack of existing buildings creates the opportunity to implement development that incorporates high-quality design and builds a character that defines the plan area. - The plan area is adjacent to the intersection of the Lakewood Gulch and South Platte River trails, two of the most heavily used multi-use paths in the city, providing strong opportunities to connect new development to the existing trail network. - The existing open space between the South Platte River and Mile High Stadium Circle, through which the South Platte River Trail is located, has the potential to support a variety of new passive and active uses and amenities for residents and visitors to enjoy. - Existing historic buildings along Old West

+- Colfax Avenue provide an authentic character to that portion of the plan area, offering a unique placemaking opportunity for future development. - A future retrofit or replacement of the W Colfax Avenue and Federal Boulevard cloverleaf interchange adjacent to the plan area can create the opportunity to seamleassly connect the plan area to the adjacent neighborhoods and street network.
+It can also provide the opportunity for new complementary uses in development that can integrate seamlessly with the plan area.